germainlefebvre4/ns-killer/README.md

 ```

 ## Requirements
-Python version needs to be of the following:
+Python version needs to be:
 * `3.7`
 * `3.8`